barretrobbins/osticket-prereqs/README.md

 <img src="https://i.imgur.com/fpOivnO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, download and Install HeidiSQL.
-Make sure the Launch HeidiSQL is checkmarked and click Finish.
+Make sure the Launch HeidiSQL is check marked and click Finish.
 Create a new database for connection and fill in the username and password; User: root and Password: Password1.
 </p>
 <br />